ward/run/_posts/2018-05-27-20km-door-brussel.md

 feel fresh so the extra concentration for it is easily managed.

 As we pass the first water stand, things are a bit of a clusterfuck.
-I somewhat easily can grab one, but someone in front of me fails to.
+I somewhat easily can grab one, but someone in front of me fails to do so.
 I start getting his attention to share mine, but he asks someone else before he notices me.
 Someone else comes from behind me and asks if I he can use what I have left.
 I happily oblige and wish him good luck.
 I did not catch his bib so I do not know whether that worked out.
 I pass the 3k point on my watch ahead of my time